mitmath/18303/README.md

 **Further reading:** The u=v+g trick is closely related to the standard proof of the uniqueness of solutions to Laplace's/Poisson's equation with general Dirichlet boundaries (google "Laplace uniqueness" or "Poisson uniqueness", e.g. [this page](http://www-solar.mcs.st-and.ac.uk/~andy/LectureNotes/Fundamentals1/node52.html)).
 The trick of moving boundary conditions over to the right-hand side is so obvious for finite-difference methods that it hardly has a name, but it is often commented on explicitly for finite-element methods where things are less obvious (e.g. section 3.6 of the book).
 There is a [review of immersed boundary methods](www.stanford.edu/group/uq/pdfs/journals/annurev_05.pdf) by Mittal and Iaccarino that is fairly readable, but oriented mainly towards fluid mechanics.
 Periodic domains arise in many cases, the most obvious being equations on a torus (e.g. waves on a membrane that loops back to itself, diffusion in a circular tube, or masses and springs connected into a ring).
 They also arise for systems that repeat periodically, e.g. a periodic crystal in solid-state physics, in which case you can write the solutions as [Bloch waves](http://en.wikipedia.org/wiki/Bloch_wave) of the form u(**x**)=u**k**(**x**)ei**k**⋅**x** where u**k** is a periodic function that solves a PDE with periodic boundary conditions (and plotting the eigenvalues as a function of **k** gives a [band structure](http://en.wikipedia.org/wiki/Electronic_band_structure)).

-### Lecture 11 (Sep 30)
+### Lecture 11 (Sep 29)

 **Handouts:** [handwritten notes](lecture-10.pdf)

+(Finished discussion of Neumann from previous lecture: mass flux, conservation of mass in the diffusion equation, and other conservation laws.)

 2d finite-difference discretizations: discretized the 2d Laplacian operator ∇2 in an Lx×Ly box with Nx×Ny points, for Dirichlet (0) boundaries, so that u(mΔx,nΔy) is approximated by NxNy degrees of freedom um,n.
-Showed that simply applying the 1d center-difference rule along x and y results in a (famous) "[5-point stencil](Five-point stencil)" approximation for -∇2 in which the Laplacian at (nx,ny) depends on u at (nx,ny) and the 4 nearest-neighbor points.
+Showed that simply applying the 1d center-difference rule along x and y results in a (famous) "[5-point stencil](https://en.wikipedia.org/wiki/Five-point_stencil)" approximation for -∇2 in which the Laplacian at (nx,ny) depends on u at (nx,ny) and the 4 nearest-neighbor points.

 In order to express this as a matrix A, however, we need to "flatten" the 2d grid of points unx,ny into a single column vector **u** with NxNy components.
 There are multiple ways to do this, but a standard and easy scheme is the "[column-major](http://en.wikipedia.org/wiki/Row-major_order)" approach in which **u** is formed from the contiguous columns (x) unx,: concatenated in sequence.
 (This is the approach used internally within Matlab to store matrices.)